 For example, check the sender's full address if you receive an email from your bank requesting information under the pretext of updating your account.
 A scammer's email will usually include an extra letter, number or word when compared to the email of the legitimate company.
 The body of the email might have typos and other grammatical errors as well.

 If you receive this type of e-mail, even if it seems legitimate, it's best to go directly to your account's website yourself, instead of clicking on any links provided in the message.

 Also, keep in mind that government agencies like the IRS, for example, will never contact you by calling or texting to request personal information or threaten legal action against you.

 You have the right to an annual credit report from each of the major credit bureaus — Equifax, Experian and TransUnion.
-However, due to the financial hardships the Covid-19 pandemic has brought for many people, free credit reports will be available weekly until April 20, 2022.
+However, due to the financial hardships the Covid-19 pandemic has brought for many people, free credit reports will be available weekly until further notice.
 You can request your free copy through AnnualCreditReport.com.

 A credit freeze prevents new accounts from being opened in your name until you lift the freeze.
 Credit bureaus will provide you with a unique PIN or password you can use to unfreeze your report as needed.
 If you’re interested in this option, make sure to read our step-by-step guide on how to freeze credit.

 You should also consider setting up a fraud alert with each credit reporting agency.
 These alerts require creditors to contact you (usually by phone) and verify your identity before opening new credit lines or accounts in your name.